apache/incubator-heron/website/content/docs/operators/heron-tracker-api.md

 * `environ` (required) --- The environment in which the topology is running
 * `topology` (required) --- The name of the topology

-The resulting JSON contains following
+The resulting JSON contains the following

 * `spouts` --- A set of JSON objects representing each spout in the topology.
   The following information is listed for each spout: